joshbegley/nyt-latest/README.md

 `Her popular graphic novel series, published in the early 2000s, followed an Iranian girl through the Islamic Revolution and the Iran-Iraq War.`\
 https://www.nytimes.com/2026/06/04/world/middleeast/marjane-satrapi-dead.html

-**Iran War Live Updates: Israel Says It Targeted Hezbollah After New Cease-Fire With Lebanon**\
+**Iran War Live Updates: Israel Trades Strikes With Hezbollah After New Cease-Fire With Lebanon**\
-`The U.S.-brokered talks to clinch the deal did not include Hezbollah, the Iranian-backed armed group, which said it had fired rockets at Israeli targets hours after the truce was announced.`\
+`Hezbollah’s leader said the Iran-backed group, which was not included in U.S.-brokered talks, had rejected the deal.`\
 https://www.nytimes.com/live/2026/06/04/world/iran-war-trump-israel-lebanon

 **Do Not Mess with the Reporter Who Took Down Jeffrey Epstein**\